facebookresearch/fairo/droidlet/documents/logical_form_specification/conditions.md

 # Conditions #

-expand "remove_condition" to "conditions" more generally (e.g. allow "if condition" statements outside of loops).
-Add an optional "on_condition" internal node to all actions.
+expand "terminate_condition" to "conditions" more generally (e.g. allow "if condition" statements outside of loops).
+Add an optional "init_condition" internal node to all actions.
 This allows things like "move to the house and jump every third step".
 ```
 { "dialogue_type": "HUMAN_GIVE_COMMAND",
   "actions" : ACTION_LIST